daemon-deacons/project-9-robert-eva-emma/README.md

  ##2.a.Why do you think there is a difference in the execution times?

 In the first variant,we only use TCP protocol for every process.
-In the second variant, only processes on different nodes need to use TCP and can use shared memory for their intercommunication, which is much faster.
-Finally, the TCP overhead between the nodes is reduced in the third variant by using the usNIC interconnect.
-These improvements decrease both execution time as well as variability in execution time.
+In the second variant, it allows the MPI processes on same nodes to use shared memory for their intercommunication, and MPI processes on different nodes to use TCP.
+Comparatively, the second variant is faster than the first one.
+Finally, the TCP overhead between the nodes is reduced in the third variant by using the USNIC interconnect.
+It makes the third variable fastest among the three variables.

 ##3.Show the plot of average execution times and standard deviation from part